 Information provided by the US Department of Labor.

 Businesses accommodating or hiring employees with disabilities may qualify for tax credits and deductions.
 There are three federal tax incentives available.
 They include the Work Opportunity Tax Credit (WOTC), Disabled Access Credit, and Architectural Barrier Removal Tax Deduction.
 More information and additional resource links are listed below as we currently undergo another tax season.

 This tax credit provides employers incentives to hire qualified individuals from different target groups that are inclusive of people with disabilities.
 The maximum tax credit could reach as high as $9,600, depending on the employee hired and the length of employment.
-This link connects you with the latest resources from DOL ETA resource website with program brochure, frequently asked questions, and youtube video providing a helpful program overview.
+This link connects you with the latest resources from DOL ETA resource website with frequently asked questions, providing a helpful program overview.

 This tax credit provides a non-refundable credit for small businesses that incur expenditures for the purpose of providing access to persons with disabilities.
 This link connects you with helpful background developed by the Job Accommodation Network on this tax vehicle as well as the other two listed on this page.